AdaCore/gnatstudio/docs/users_guide/searching.rst

 The :guilabel:`Repl all` button replaces all occurences found.
 By default, a popup is displayed asking for confirmation.
-You can disable this popup by either checking the box "Do not ask this question again" or going to the Search pannel of the preferences pages and unchecking "Confirmation for 'Replace all'".
+You can disable this popup by either checking the box :guilabel:`Do not ask this question again` or going to the :guilabel:`Search` panel of the preferences pages and unchecking :guilabel:`Confirmation` for :guilabel:`Replace all`.

 .. index:: Multiple Document Interface